magento/knowledge-base/src/troubleshooting/general/magento-2.4.0-refresh-on-customer-activities-does-not-work.md

 ---
-title: Magento 2.4.0: refresh on Customer's Activities does not work
+title: "Magento 2.4.0: refresh on Customer's Activities does not work"
-labels: 2.4.0,Magento Commerce,Magento Commerce Cloud,button,known issues,order,product,refresh,troubleshooting
+labels: "2.4.0,Magento Commerce,Magento Commerce Cloud,button,known issues,order,product,refresh,troubleshooting"
 ---

 This article provides a solution for a Magento 2.4.0 known issue when an admin user creates an order for a customer and the refresh buttons on the Customer's Activities side panel does not work.